 The behaviour can exist on a wide spectrum.
-Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in the school/college staff behaviour (code of conduct) policy.
+Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in the school staff behaviour (code of conduct) policy.

-Staff should share low-level concerns in confidence with the head teacher.
+Staff should share low-level concerns in confidence with the headteacher

-Low-level concerns about the headteacher/principal should be reported to the chair of governors/proprietor.
+Low-level concerns about the headteacher/head of school should be reported to the chair of governors/Executive head teacher respectively by email.